Hz-Lin/codam2019/netwhat/readme.md

 ### ICMP

 The *Internet Control Message Protocol (ICMP)* is a simple protocol for communicating data.
 ICMP is most often used to send error messages between computers.
 This is often done by modifying an IP packet and returning it to its sender, which means that ICMP is technically an Internet-layer protocol, although it relies upon IP.
+Used by *ping*

 ### UCP